 However, what if you incur an injury that results in you not ever being able to go back to work?
 Or what if you suffer a serious illness that results in significant medical costs as well as reduced work capacity?

-In these instances, there are other insurance products that might be worth considering and, if you’re young, will be quite affordable – specifically Total and Permanent Disability (TPD) and Trauma or Critical Illness insurances.
+In these instances, there are other accident and health insurance products that might be worth considering and, if you’re young, will be quite affordable – specifically Total and Permanent Disability (TPD) and Trauma or Critical Illness insurances.

 Here are some statistics to help you in your considerations: